amclark42/so-youre-planning-to-vote-2020/README.md

 We can look for all the people quietly helping in the background.
 We can look to all the people loudly demanding change.
 We can look at all the people standing beside us.
 We can *be* these people for others.

-Just living can be an act of defiance.
+Finally: just living can be an act of resistance, of defiance.
 It's okay if some days, that's all we can manage.